opencog/atomese-simd/Design-G.md

-* The actual devices hanging off the end of channels are disk drives, storage clusters, connected via fiber channel, ethernet, etc. The notable difference here is that topology configuration happens at a differrent software abstraction level then the hardware: The sysadmin gets a GUI dashboard with blinkenlights and knopkes.
+* The actual devices hanging off the end of channels are disk drives, storage clusters, connected via fiber channel, ethernet, etc. The notable difference here is that topology configuration happens at a different software abstraction level then the hardware: The sysadmin gets a GUI dashboard with blinkenlights and knopkes.
   The programmer implementing the GUI gets a stack of libraries, each working at different abstraction layers.
 At this time, there is no comparable stack of interfaces for Atomese, so I don't extract any wisdom, here.

 * The Ceph storage cluster offers several lessons.
-Formost is a negative
+Foremost is a negative
   lesson: file ownership and uid/gid management is outside the scope of CephFS.
 This is a holdover from Unix: uids and gids are numeric;
   the correlation to actual user accounts in `/etc/passwd` and